Luciana-Lu-323/LucianaLu-Portfolio/README.md

-# Luna-Portfolio
+# Luciana Lu – Portfolio
-# 🌍 Luna Lu — Coding with Empathy
+# ✨ Luciana Lu — Coding with Empathy

 Hi!
 I’m **Luna Lu**, a U.S.–Taiwan student passionate about using science, coding, and empathy to make life better for others.
 I believe **technology should have a heart** — every project I build comes from curiosity and care.